JpSmith96/Jedi-Notes-Scorado/README.md

 ```

 #### DELETE Note
-Deletes a note from the database by passing in the Note's ID as a parameter int the HTTP Delete Request URL<br/>
+Deletes a note from the database by passing in the Note's ID as a parameter in the HTTP Delete Request URL<br/>
 <b>DELETE Example:</b> https://localhost:7125/Note/8 <br/>
 <b>Curl Example:</b>
 ```javascript